benbucksch/autoconfig-spec/draft-ietf-mailmaint-autoconfig.md

 retrieval mechanisms might produce a different document with a valid configuration.

 This allows future extensions of the format without breaking existing clients.

+The RELAX NG schema in {{relaxng-schema}} _RELAX NG schema_ is written to follow these rules: it accepts unknown elements, attributes, attribute values and element values, so that a validator does not reject a document merely because it uses extensions not defined here.

 # Configuration retrieval by mail clients {#retrieval}